 Students who enroll full time throughout the 2020-2021 academic year but do not live on campus maintain guaranteed housing for the next academic year they enroll.

 Student programs and services continue to be offered virtually, and we will work closely with students to develop new and creative ways to uphold and sustain our bonds and community spirit.

-For individuals on Columbia’s campus, there are new restrictions and protocols that will affect daily life across campus and in residence halls.
+For individuals on Columbia’s campus, there are restrictions and protocols that affect daily life across campus and in residence halls.
 These will be in the spirit of maintaining the individual health and safety of every member of our community.
 Students, faculty and staff on campus are required to sign the Columbia Community Health Compact before their arrival, to agree to adopt and uphold responsibilities and agreements, to collectively navigate the year with a shared commitment to protect and support one another’s health, safety and well-being.